 It’s important you report your complaint to the relevant authorities and organisations as it will enable them to keep records of complaints against breeders/sellers.
 This is particularly useful for organisations like C.A.R.I.A.D. as we often request copies of complaint logs from the authorities under the Freedom of Information Act.
-If the complaint logs are full and complete it enables us to build a better case against a breeder or puppy seller.

 If you believe there to be an immediate welfare threat, your puppy became sick soon after purchase or your puppy developed a condition/illness later in life that you feel was directly linked to how your puppy was bred, log your complaint with the RSPCA.
 The RSPCA will prioritise an investigation into a breeder or puppy seller if they receive a number of complaints showing a pattern of selling sick puppies.